About The Hope Express?

 For Hank and Connie, it is not so easy to explain the ‘why’.
-They are a Four Diamonds family and experience first hand the affect THON has on the families.
+They are a Four Diamonds family and have experienced first hand the effect THON has on families.
 They could not have endured such hardships without the support from the kids at THON, our family sponsor The Student Red Cross Club and The Four Diamonds Fund.
 All of these organizations have brought sunshine to many cloudy days and pulled them through some really tough times with Gabe.
 The Hope Express is their way of giving back.

 How Hope Express Was Created